ZhangChenglong-AI/ZhangChenglong-AI.github.io/_pages/about.md

 - Semi-supervised Learning

 # 🎖 Honors and Awards
+- National Scholarship, Ministry of Education of the People’s Republic of China, Dec 2024
 - Outstanding Graduate Award of Zhejiang Province, Education Department of Zhejiang Province, Jan 2022
 - Outstanding Graduate Award of China Jiliang University, China Jiliang University, Jun 2022